omarreis/vsop2013/planetfun/README.md

     see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 VSOP2013 data files are not in this repository.
-For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data.
+For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original code )

 Steps to obtain planet ephemeris file: